 3. The informal Dutch

 In the use of the formal “U” has become obsolete and most Dutch will use the formerly informal “je” with strangers.
-In Flanders, however, “U” is still commonly used and it might be considered impolite to use “je” with strangers or in a formal situation.
+In Flanders, however, “U” is still commonly used.
+“Je” is used on TV or the radio and for speaking with children but would sound a little unusual in everyday conversation between adults.
 To Dutch ears, the Flemish sound a little old-fashioned while to the Flemish, the Dutch sound a little rude because of this stylistic difference.

 4. “Jij” v “Gij”